A cup of coffee next to a cup of tea.

 We've been asked many times before, does black tea have caffeine?
 And if so, what is the caffeine content in coffee versus black tea?

 Depending on where you look - the number could be between 90-110 milligrams of caffeine in a cup of coffee.
-Of course, this can vary by the type of coffee beans used, quantity of beans used and to a lesser extent, the type of roast.
+Of course, this can vary by the type of coffee beans used, quantity of beans used, the serving size, and to a lesser extent, the type of roast.
+This number is for a typical 8oz cup of coffee.

 Brewing coffee and tea